Bytes

 Python is an object-oriented programming language that places a strong emphasis on objects.
 In Python, each type of Object—variable, function, list, tuple, dictionary, set, etc.—is treated as an object.
 Each Object belongs to a certain class.

 Objects in Python are a way of bundling data and functionality together.
 A class is a blueprint for an object.
 It defines what information an object can contain and what methods it can execute 💻.
 An example of an object in Python is the list 📝.
 A list is a container that holds items 📁.
 Each item can be accessed using its index 🔢.
 We can add ⬆️, remove 🗑️, and update items in a list 📝.
-We can also loop through a list 🔁 and perform an action on each item.
+We can also loop through a list 🔁 and act on each item.

-Creating an object in Python
+Creating an Object in Python

 Objects are collections of related data and functionality that can be manipulated and utilized to make programs.
 In Python, an object is any data type that's not a primitive data type, such as integers, strings, floats, and booleans.
 Objects can be made using classes, which are special objects that define a set of attributes and methods that other objects can use within the program.
 An object can be made by instantiating a class, typically by calling the class constructor, which regularly takes a set of arguments that characterize the Object's attributes.
 Once the Object is created, its attributes and methods can be accessed and utilized to control the data.